-Brooklyn Nets star Kevin Durant says he wouldn't play in Orlando if healthy originally appeared on NBC Sports Washington
+Brooklyn Nets star Kevin Durant out at least two weeks with MCL sprain originally appeared on NBC Sports Chicago